 Song of the Day

 I let the minion pick the song of the day.
 Well done, sir!
 I remember my mom having a Stones album and this was one of the tunes I enjoyed listening to.

 Addams Family Shizz

 The 411 on Tim Burton pairing up with the Addams family

 According to Deadline, “Tim Burton is setting his sights on The Addams Family, looking to develop a new series focused on the famous clan.
 Sources tell Deadline that Burton is negotiating to executive produce and possibly direct all episodes of this new take on the franchise.”
 Now, a live-action Addams Family for TV is any spooky girl’s dream come true, however, things like casting and storyline are delicate matters, especially when the topic is remaking this beloved icon.
 For example, unconfirmed sources claim that the show would be set in present time and from the perspective of Wednesday.
 Okay — cool.
-But unless Tim can manifest someone to be as spicy (and icy) as Christina Ricci’s Wednesday Addams, it ain’t gonna work, bruh.
+But unless Burton can manifest someone to be as spicy (and icy) as Christina Ricci’s portrayal of Wednesday Addams, it ain’t gonna work, bruh.
 One wrong move and this entire project can turn into a real shit show!
 Yet, I have to say that Burton has not steered us wrong in his delivery of past remakes (as mentioned above) and so I will be hopeful and (dare I say) optimistic because I truly believe that Tim Burton and the Addams family are indeed a perfect pairing.

 Top 5 Favorite Addams Family Episodes

 So, the TV series ran from 1964 to 1966 (all too brief!) and here are my picks for the top 5 episodes.
 Now, I’m not going to tell you why you should watch them — it’s the Addams family and they’re kooky and they’re ooky, not to mention altogether spooky — that’s literally all you need to know!!